-The Board of Royal Dutch Shell plc (“RDS”) today announced an interim dividend in respect of the second quarter of 2011 of US$0.42 per A ordinary share (“A Share”) and B ordinary share (“B Share”), equal to the US dollar dividend for the same quarter last year.
+The Board of Royal Dutch Shell plc (“RDS”) today announced an interim dividend in respect of the second quarter of 2012 of US$0.43 per A ordinary share (“A Share”) and B ordinary share (“B Share”), an increase of US$ 0.01 on the equivalent US dollar dividend for the same quarter last year.

 RDS provides eligible shareholders with a choice to receive dividends in cash or in shares via a Scrip Dividend Programme (“the Programme”).
 For further details please see below.